G00295382/Typeracer-in-C/README.md

 * `updateTime(time_t start_time, time_t current_time, time_t time_limit)` updates the program's *"Time Remaining"* display.
 It uses ANSI escape sequences to save the current cursor position, then move it to "home" (or the very top left), then calculates the total remaining seconds using all three passed parameters, before preparing an ANSI escape sequence for a color code based on how many seconds are left (yellow if under 50% remaining, red if <= 30).
 Then prints the formatted time using `formatTime()`, clears the line after the cursor, and moves the cursor back to the saved position.

-### Game Loop

-<sup>\*How it currently works</sup>
+### Time Trials Mode

-The `main()` function begins by initializing the user prefix and creating a `GamemodeData` object that contains three levels.
+The `time_trials_mode_loop()` function begins by initializing the user prefix and creating a `GamemodeData` object that contains three levels.
 Each level contains three unique prompt strings, added via `addPromptStrToLevel()`.
 These levels are added to the gamemode using `addLevelToGamemode()`.

 The program then defines various control variables, timing structures, and cursor positions (`homeCursor`, `promptStart`, `currentPromptProgress`, `userInputField`) for layout management.
 Cursor blinking is also disabled for a cleaner user interface.

 <br>

 The outermost loop (`levelLoop`) iterates through all levels in the selected gamemode.
-At the start of each level, the cursor is moved to the top-left, the timer is initialized and displayed using `updateTime()`, and the level index is printed.
+At the start of each level, the cursor is moved to the top-left, the timer is initialized and displayed using `updateTime()`, and the level index is printed at the top.

 The next loop (`promptLoop`) goes through each prompt within the current level.
 Before showing the new prompt, the screen area is cleared from the prompt start position using the ANSI escape sequence `\033[J`, which clears to the end of the screen.
 The current prompt is printed word-by-word with automatic line wrapping using `printTextPromptByWord()`.